 Pigs are the intermediate hosts for T. asiatica.
 Humans are infected by eating cysticerci (larvae) in raw or undercooked pork.
 After ingestion, the cysticerci mature into adult worms in the small intestine of humans.

-Symptoms of Taenia asiatica Infection
+Symptoms and Signs of Taenia asiatica Infection

 T. asiatica causes intestinal infection.
 Humans infected with adult T. asiatica worms are asymptomatic or have mild gastrointestinal symptoms.
 They may see proglottids (tapeworm segments) in their stool.